|

 reduce uncertainty and add governance aspects yet it does not seem to be

-fully included in the discussions on carbon emission reduction activities in
+fully included in the development of carbon emission reduction activities in

 developing countries.
 Details on why locally based monitoring may be useful